 - Water your lawn only when it needs it

 Join Our Team The Town of White Pine Public Works takes pride in overseeing the infrastructure of our buildings, transport, and public spaces.
 Whether it is ninety degrees or fifteen degrees, our public works team is working to make sure our town looks its best and operates at its best.
 We hope you enjoyed learning more about us and what we do.
-We are currently looking for a Public Works Director and would love for you to join our team.
 You can set up your sanitation or water services here.